-At this time, Antero Resources has a great Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.
+At this time, Antero Resources has a poor Growth Score of F, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of this revision has been net zero.
-Notably, Antero Resources has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
+It comes with little surprise Antero Resources has a Zacks Rank #1 (Strong Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Antero Resources Corporation (AR) : Free Stock Analysis Report

 To read this article on Zacks.com click here.